cosmoskitten/beam/website/src/documentation/transforms/python/aggregation/groupbykey.md

 See [BEAM-7390](https://issues.apache.org/jira/browse/BEAM-7390) for updates.

 ## Related transforms
-* [Combine]({{ site.baseurl }}/documentation/transforms/python/aggregation/combine) for combining all values associated with a key to a single result.
+* [CombineGlobally]({{ site.baseurl }}/documentation/transforms/python/aggregation/combineglobally) for combining all values associated with a key to a single result.
 * [CoGroupByKey]({{ site.baseurl }}/documentation/transforms/python/aggregation/cogroupbykey) for multiple input collections.